RedHatInsights/rbac-config/README.md

   ]
 }
 ```
-After the role is seeded into system.
-The role could be assigned to customer through group and the external team could use the external id of the rbac role to identify it as one of the role on their side.
+After the role is seeded into system, the role can be assigned to users through groups, and the external tenant team can use the external id of the RBAC role to identify it and map it to one of their roles.

 Deployment
 ==========